-He is the founder of Raw Music International, a documentary collective and record label focused on social, economic, and political stories about underground music around the world.
-He has produced films from Iraq, Ukraine, Mongolia, and Burma for NBC News.
+Cyrus is a director, record producer and founder of Raw Music International, a documentary collective focused on underground music scenes around the world.
+He has produced films about music and culture in Iraq, Ukraine, Mongolia, Burma, Trinidad, Kenya, Cambodia, and Western Sahara.

-He is the co-director of Oulaya’s Wedding, an impressionistic account of a wedding in the Western Sahara.
-The film is a co-production with Sublime Frequencies, and has been screened in festivals, squats, and theaters in Europe and the US.
+He is the co-director of Oulaya’s Wedding (2017), an impressionistic account of a wedding in the Western Sahara.
+The film is a co-production with Sublime Frequencies, and has been screened in festivals, squats, and theaters across Europe and the US.

 With Mississippi Records and Olvido Records, he has released a series of Kenyan guitar records spanning from independence ‘til present.

 His work focuses on music, migration, and self-expression amidst upheaval.
-His work in oral history and migration was supported by a Fulbright Grant in the Netherlands.
-He grew up between Iowa and Iran, and currently lives in Chicago, IL.
+A research project in oral history and migration was supported by a Fulbright Grant in the Netherlands.
+He was raised in Iowa to Iranian parents and currently lives in Chicago.

 Contact: cyrus AT rawmusicinternational dot com